 Ford says air pollution is particularly relevant now to the company’s combustion engine cars – the quality of air impacting on a human’s right to life and human rights, and transport vehicles contribution to climate change can have negative impacts on people and communities.

 In the future, Wroten says her goal is to develop action plans to monitor, address and increase engagement on salient issues, to ensure continuous improvement, including management and remediation.
 Establishing an annual review process to confirm saliency of issues is also something on the list.
-(AutoInformed bets that cancelling the production of the F-Series is not on the list, grin)
+(AutoInformed bets that canceling the production of the F-Series is not on the list, grin)

 “I would like to conduct a more detailed analysis of these prominent human rights risks in Ford’s 22 priority sourcing locations and engage with regional internal and/or external stakeholders to gain a deeper understanding of local issues,” she said.